gerbenjacobs/go-webshop-course/step1/README.md

 ## Create our project and structure

-The name of your project is up to you, we will use the course name.
+The name of your project is up to you, for now we will use the course name.

 The name of your Go package is also completely up to you.
 However, it's often just the URL for where you'll store your project.
 Even if it's not public.